BartoszPiotrowski/lean-premise-selection/README.md

 ./util/predict-knn.sh data/extracted.$PARAMS
 ```
 The predictions will be saved and compared against the true labels in terms of
-the Cover measure defined in `util/cover.py`.
+the Cover measure specified in `util/cover.py`.

 # Development